cmacdonald/shallow-cross-encoders/README.md

 pip3 install -r requirements.txt
 ```

-Note that pyterrier also depends on Java installation and requires the `JAVA_HOME` environment variable to point to the Java installation.
+Note that pyterrier also depends on Java installation and may require the `JAVA_HOME` environment variable to point to the Java installation.

 # Preparing data
-Before running the training code, run the
 Before training shallow cross-encoders, run the `bm25ids2tensor.py` script.
 The script extracts 1000 candidate documents for each query in the MS-MARCO trainset and pre-tokenizes them.
 This allows not to spend time on 1st stage retrieval during training.